Privacywonk/CloakAndDagger/README.md

 : RSA /usr/local/etc/ipsec.d/private/phone.key.pem
 ```

-4. `service ipsec enable`
-5. `service ipsec start`
+4. `service ipsec start`
-6. Setup a test client (I suggest a linux client or android client using the strongSwan app).
+5. Setup a test client (I suggest a linux client or android client using the strongSwan app).
 Follow the logs at `tail -f /var/log/charon.log` to see a connection working through.
 The logs will be pretty clear about connections not succeeding.
 They are *very* verbose...have fun googling errors.
-7. A tip for Windows 10 clients: There are limits to the ciphers you can use by default but they can be expanded either by regedit or via power shell
+6. A tip for Windows 10 clients: There are limits to the ciphers you can use by default but they can be expanded either by regedit or via power shell
 	1. Create the new VPN Connection `Settings > Network & Internet > VPN > Add a VPN connection.` Note the name you chose for the connection.
 	2. Open PowerShell as an admin and run (make sure to update the ConnectionName) `Set-VpnConnectionIPsecConfiguration -ConnectionName "..." -AuthenticationTransformConstants SHA256128 -CipherTransformConstants AES256 -EncryptionMethod AES256 -IntegrityCheckMethod SHA256 -DHGroup Group14 -PfsGroup PFS2048`.
 References: [Trail Of Bits](https://github.com/trailofbits/algo/issues/9) and [strongSwan Windows Documentation](https://wiki.strongswan.org/projects/strongswan/wiki/WindowsClients)
-8. A tip for iOS clients: Check out [Apple Configurator Two](https://apps.apple.com/us/app/apple-configurator-2/id1037126344?mt=12) to help build configurations and ship them to your iOS devices.
+7. A tip for iOS clients: Check out [Apple Configurator Two](https://apps.apple.com/us/app/apple-configurator-2/id1037126344?mt=12) to help build configurations and ship them to your iOS devices.

 ### 3. Firewall